Adyen/adyen-web-sdk-sample-code/README.md

 ## License

 This repository is open source and available under the MIT license.
 For more information, see the LICENSE file.

+## This is a sample heading

+This is me writing a sentence.

+Double space for new paragraph.